GStreamer/gstreamer/markdown/tutorials/basic/time-management.md

 “stale” data might be shown for a while until the new position appears at the end of the pipeline.

-`GST_SEEK_FLAG_KEY_UNIT`: Most encoded video streams cannot seek to arbitrary positions, only to certain frames called Key Frames.
+`GST_SEEK_FLAG_KEY_UNIT`: With most encoded video streams, seeking to arbitrary positions is not possible but only to certain frames called Key Frames.
 When this flag is used, the seek will actually move to the closest key frame and start producing data straight away.
 If this flag is not used, the pipeline will move internally to the closest key frame (it has no other alternative) but data will not be shown until it reaches the requested position.
-Not providing the flag is more accurate, but might take longer to react.
+This last alternative is more accurate, but might take longer.

 `GST_SEEK_FLAG_ACCURATE`: Some media clips do not provide enough indexing information, meaning that seeking to arbitrary positions is